 Meet

 Bailey

-Bailey has been assisting her mother, Amy, at Amy's Aquatics for nine years.
+Bailey has been assisting her mother, Amy, at Amy's Aquatics for over 10 years.
 Bailey started out helping her mom in the Pollywog classes as needed, but grew to love teaching kids so much, she started taking on her own classes.
 Bailey is well loved by all of her students and we have enjoyed watching her teach them how to swim.
-Bailey took a couple of years off to start her career at RapidMed in DoubleOak and Argyle, but is happy to come back to teach for us part time this summer.
+Bailey took a couple of years off to start her career at RapidMed, and now Presbyterian Hospital FM, but is happy to come back to teach for us part time this summer.
 She has missed her students and teaching kids about water safety.

-All of Bailey's sessions will meet Monday, Tuesday and Wednesday only for two weeks this summer.
-Her tuition rates are less to reflect this change, as well.
+Meet